ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

    transfer (e.g., when metrics change significantly).
 So in those
    situations:

-   R11:
-   : Session as well as service continuity MUST be maintained.
+   R15: session as well as service continuity MUST be maintained when state information is needed.

    The nature of this continuity is highly dependent on the nature of the specific service, which could be seen as a 'instance affinity' to